sokrat3000327/Android_Online_Multiplayer_Game_with_Unity_Photon_Pun/README.md

-the game is up t0 4 players , the first player which get the wanted colors and number of fruits , he will be the winner , and there is 6 levels , 3 for colors and 3 for numbers.
+the game is up to 4 players , the first player which get the wanted colors and number of fruits , he will be the winner , and there is 6 levels , 3 for colors and 3 for numbers.